shivannis/xandr-docs-public/xandr-docs/articles/curate/deal-auction-mechanics.md

 ---
-title: Deal Auction Mechanics
+title: Microsoft Curate - Deal Auction Mechanics
 description: This article provides information on deal mechanics based on the first-price auction. ms.date: 11/10/2023
 ---

-# Deal auction mechanics
+# Microsoft Curate - Deal auction mechanics

 > [!NOTE]
 > This documentation is based on first-price auction.
-If you're still using second-price auction, then see [Deal Auction Mechanics for Second-Price Auction](deal-auction-mechanics-for-second-price-auction.md).
+If you're still using second-price auction, then see [Deal Auction Mechanics for Second-Price Auction](../monetize/deal-auction-mechanics-for-second-price-auction.md).

 A deal auction can be **open** or **private**, depending on how the seller defined the deal.
 This page explains how these different types of auctions work and provides examples.